tchannagiri/DSBplot/README.md

 * Radial: This layout arranges vertices in concentric circles around the reference sequence.
 The reference vertex is placed at the center of the figure; insertion vertices are placed above the reference; and deletion vertices are placed below the the reference.
 A vertex's physical distance to the reference is proportional to its Levenshtein distance to the reference.
 That is, the first concentric circle around the reference is at Levenshtein distance 1, the next is at Levenshtein distance 2, and so on.
 In each concentric circle, the insertion vertices are arranged clockwise from highest to lowest frequency, and deletion vertices are arranged counterclockwise from highest to lowest frequency.
 This means that the vertices for both insertions and deletion are placed left to right from highest to lowest frequency.
 Several heuristics are used to perturb the vertices slightly so that they do not overlap and edges are not collinear.
 In this layout, the vertex coordinates (with default scaling) usually range between $\pm 4 * window\_size$, where `window_size` is the parameter from [preprocess.py](#preprocesspy) (relevant if setting the `plot_range_x` and `plot_range_y` parameters).
 However, the scaling on the insertion and deletion, $x$ and $y$-coordinates can be controlled by the FIXME `--universal_layout_x_scale_insertion`, FIXME parameters.
 * Fractal.
 This layout is intended to display the insertion vertices only.
 The vertices with a single inserted nucleotide (A, C, G, or T) are placed in the center of the corresponding quadrants shown in Figure XX: A in the top left, C in the top right, G in the bottom left, and T in the bottom right.
 Vertices with two inserted nucleotides, and placed in the center of the corresponding square shown in Figure XX.
 Note the pattern, the squares for two nucleotides insertions starting with A are obtained by subdividing the A square into four quadrants and arranging AA, AC, AG, AT based on their second nucleotide in the same order as the original A, C, G, T squares: AA in the top left, AC in the top right, AG in the bottom left, and AT in the bottom right.
 This pattern can be continued for arbitrarily large kmers.
 The square for kmer $s_1 s_2 \cdots s_k$ will be obtained by subdividing the the square for $s_1 s_2 \cdots s_{k-1}$ into four quadrants and choosing the quadrant in the same manner as before, based on $s_k$.
 Note, this is layout is very similar to the insertion of the universal layout, except that the both dimensions are used to order the inserted nucleotides alphabetically instead of linearly from left to right.
 The final coordinates of the vertices are always in [-1, 1] (relevant if setting the `plot_range_x` and `plot_range_y` parameters).

-### Aesthetics
+### Aesthetic parameters

 SOME OF THIS MIGHT BE UNNECESSARY!
 ANYTHING DESCRIBED IN THE ARGPARASE HELP SHOULD NOT BE REPEATED!

-* Figure size: The height and width of the figure in pixels is controlled by the FIXME parameters.
-The margins of the figure in pixels is controlled by the FIXME parameteres.
-* Scaling: Different elements of the figure can be independently scaled using the following parameters.
-  * `--font_size_scale`: scales the defaut font sizes.
-  * `Line width`: FIXME Scales the width of edges between vertices, among other things.
-  * `Node outline width`: FIXME Scales the outline width of vertices.
-  * FIXME: SHOULD INCLUDE THE UNIVERSAL LAYOUT ARGS?
-* Coordinates: In the Kamada layout, the $x$- and $y$-coordinates are not interpretable, though the distance between vertices is intended to approximate their shortest-path distance in the graph.
-For the radial, universal, and fractal layouts please see the description of the [layouts](#layouts) for the interpretation of the $x$- and $y$-coordinates.
 * Vertices:
   * Size: For an individual graph, the vertex radius is a function of the log-frequency.
 This is controlled by the parameters FIXME LIST THEM.
-Vertices with frequencies $\leq$ min_freq get min_radius and frequencies $\geq$ `MAX_FREQ` get `MAX_RADIUS`.
+Vertices with frequencies $\leq$ `MIN_FREQ` get `MIN_RADIUS` and frequencies $\geq$ `MAX_FREQ` get `MAX_RADIUS`.
 Frequencies in between get a radius that varies linearly with the log-frequency.
   * Outline: the outline color is intended to differentiate the reference sequence vertex from the other vertices.
 The colors are determined by the XXX and XXX parameters.
   * Color: There color depends on whether the graph being plotted is an individual experiment or a compairison of experiments:
     * Variation type (`variation_type`): Only for individual graphs.
 Gives vertices a color depending on the type of variations present in their alignment: insertions only, deletions only, substitutions only, mixed (a combinations of insertions, deletions, and substitution), and none (the reference sequence).
 These colors may be specified in the `XXX` variable.
     * Frequency ratio (continuous): Only for comparison graphs.
 Indicate "continuous" in the XX parameter.
 Uses a color gradient that indicates the ratio of frequencies in the two experiments, for each vertex.
 The ratio is computed by putting the first sample in the numerator and second sample in the denominator (this order is determined in the [preprocessing](#preprocesspy) stage).
 The colors at the extreme ends of the gradient are determined by the XX parameter, and values in the middle are smoothly interpolated.
 The ratios at the extreme ends of the gradient are determined by the XX parameter.
     * Frequency ratio (discrete): Only for comparison graphs.
 Indicate "discrete" in the XX parameter.
 Uses three colors to indicate the ratio of frequencies in the two experiments, for each vertex.
 If the frequency ratio is less than the first value in XX, the second color in XX is displayed (meaning higher in sample 2); If the frequency ratio is greater than the second value in XX, the first color in XX is displayed (meaning higher in sample 1); if the frequency ratio is between the values in XX (inclusive), the vertex is colored white.
 * Edges: All edges indicate a 1-nucleotide variation (insertion, deletion, or substitution) between the two vertices.
 Whether to show and which types of edges to show can be controlled by the FIXME parameters.
 * Legends: The legends describe the vertex size, vertex outline, vertex color, and the edges.
 These can be all drawn by using the `--legend` parameter.
 The legends will be drawn in the right margin of the figure.
 To ensure enough room, use the `--margin_*` parameters.
+The different legend are laid out vertically, so to control the spacing between then use the `--legend_vertical_spacing` parameter.
 * Title: A title can be optionally added to the top margin of the figure using the `--title` parameter.
 * Universal layout axes: To illustrate the vertex placement for the universal layout, axes can be drawn on the figure.
 Using the `FIXME` parameter, a horizontal axis can be drawn on the deletion side (below the reference sequence)to show the midpoint position of the range of deletions that lies at that x-coordinate.
 Using the `FIXME` parameter, a horizontal axis can be drawn on the insertion side (above the reference sequence) to show the alphabetical order of the nucleotides.
 Using the `FIXME` parameter, a vertical axis can be drawn to show the Levenshtein distance of vertices from the reference vertex.
 To control the $x$ or $y$-coordinate of the axes, use the `FIXME` parameters.
 * Graph statistics: Use the `--stats` parameter to display summary statistics of the graph in the left margin of the figure.
 If the graph has more than one connected component, only the component with the reference sequence is used, since otherwise the pairwise distance between vertices is not well-defined.
 To ensure the margin has enough space, use the `FIXME` parameters.